-Furthermore, the bill specifies that the enhanced penalty can only be applied if the indictment includes a separate count indicating that the offense was committed against a law enforcement officer acting in their official capacity, and the conviction is secured on that count.
-This ensures that the additional punishment is only imposed when the individual is also convicted of a crime as defined in Section 16-3-600.
-The bill will take effect upon approval by the Governor.
+Furthermore, the bill specifies that the enhanced penalty can only be applied if the indictment includes a separate count indicating that the offense was committed against a law enforcement officer acting in their official capacity, and the conviction must be based on this specific count.
+The bill is set to take effect upon approval by the Governor.

 Latest Version: 16-3-607, 16-3-600